AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

+*8/09/2021* `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show is back at a different time.
+Join us today at 15:00 to talk about "Computers for research 101: The essential course that everyone skipped".

+Join our `daily zoom garage </help/garage/>`__ for any scientific computing related issue (not just Triton!) or to just chat and feel part of the community.

+News archive
+~~~~~~~~~~~~

+*9/8/2021* We are back from the summer break.
+Our  `zoom garage </help/garage/>`__schedule is back to normal (every day at 13:00).

 *7-9/06/2021* New Triton user?
 Join our course on how to use Triton and HPC https://scicomp.aalto.fi/training/scip/summer-kickstart/

-Please note that during the summer our `daily garage </help/garage/>`__ has a slightly different schedule.
-Furthermore, if you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, *usually* every thursday at 21:30 (Helsinki time).

-News archive
-~~~~~~~~~~~~

 *10/05/2021* CodeRefinirey online workshop starts today.
 Tune in for git intro part 1.
 If you did not register, you can watch via Twitch: https://www.twitch.tv/coderefinery